frictionlessdata/website/site/introduction/README.md

 ## Ready for more?
 Keep Going!

-It was a short introduction of the Frictionless Data.
-As the next steps, we recommend you to start using one of our [Software](/software) projects, get known our [Standards](/standards) or read about other user experience in [Pilots](/tag/pilot) and [Case Studies](/tag/case-studies) sections.
+As a next step, we recommend you start using one of our [Software](/software) projects, get known our [Standards](/standards) or read about other user experience in [Pilots](/tag/pilot) and [Case Studies](/tag/case-studies) sections.
+Also, we welcome you to [reach out](https://discordapp.com/invite/Sewv6av) to say hi or ask questions!